WalletScrutiny/WalletScrutinyCom/_android/com.dok.wallet.md

 We downloaded the app and registered.
 We were then given the choices to "Create a Wallet" or "Import".
 Choosing "Create a Wallet" displays a 12-word seed phrase.

-We were _not_ able to import the 12-word mnemonic on Electrum.
+We were able to import the wallet using the mnemonics.

 Note: When installed on an Android Emulator, its tab name is 'PumaPay' which is the name of another wallet: